stephendimig/Performance-Monitoring/PerformanceMonitoring.md

 R-Studio offers dynamic report generation through knitr which is a package that enables integration of R code into reports (ie; you can include code and data in the same report template).

 - *Knitr* allows R code and documentation to exist in the same file so that changing the data results in a whole new report.
-- *R Mardown* is a  lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.
-- *psbr.Rmd* Template of a perfomance analysis report for PSBR.
+- *psbr.Rmd* An R-Markdown template of a perfomance analysis report for PSBR.

 The following graphs are the type of thing you might see in a dynamic report using R-Studio.
 Note you can also do statistical analysis on the data.
 Dynamic reports are great for comparing runs with different configurations, etc.